fbpx

 Subscribe to Flow-MER updates to receive stories from our Selected Areas right in your inbox.

-This website contains information specific to the Commonwealth Environmental Water Holder (CEWH) Monitoring, Evaluation and Research Program.
+This website contains information specific to the Commonwealth Environmental Water Holder (CEWH) Flow Monitoring, Evaluation and Research Program.
 For information on all other CEWH business including water management and trade, please visit the CEWH website.

 Share this page: